 5.

-Public Education & Sacred Pedagogy
+Education & Sacred Pedagogy

 An ambitious publishing program and a cycle of lectures, fellowships, and seminars will invite scholars across fields—art history, theology, anthropology, conservation science—to work in service of the community and the public.